-15:4 The defending players must take up the positions prescribed for the throw and remain in correct position until the ball has left the hand of the thrower (15:9).
+4. The defending players must take up the positions prescribed for the throw and remain in correct position until the ball has left the hand of the thrower (see, however, 10:3b, 12:2 and 15:9).

-Incorrect positions on the part of the defending players in connection with the execution of a throw-off, throw-in, or free throw must not be corrected by the referees if the attacking players are not at a disadvantage by taking the throw immediately.
+Incorrect positions on the part of the defending players in connection with the execution of a throwoff, throw-in, or free throw must not be corrected by the referees if the attacking players are not at a disadvantage by taking the throw immediately.
 If there is a disadvantage, then the positions are to be corrected.